 - Number 3: Be sure your proposal is well organized, well written and is making a reasonable fund request.
 Get great free advice and guidance from Non-Profit Guides, including tips and lots of samples.
 They do not sell anything or provide any kind of service other than what is provided on the website - just clear, concise, solid information.
 Kind of like us!

 - Number 2: Winning an award is just the beginning - Congratulations!
 Be sure to follow through on the agreed grant contract: track finances carefully; provide necessary reports; meet all deadlines!

 Have something else you think should be included in the Top Ten?
 Go to our Community Welcome page to become a user and share your thoughts!
-While you're there, take a look at our Ask & Answer page to see what other people have asked and how the community has replied.
 We value your input, questions and helpful answers.